-These bonds may be classified as Loans or Investments on the Consolidated Balance Sheets depending on the nature of the investment.
-As of December 31, 2020, 2019 and 2018 the Association had \$3,950, \$5,010 and, \$6,100 respectively, in Rural America Bonds.
-At December 31, 2020, all bonds held by the Association were classified as investments on the Consolidated Balance Sheet.
+These bonds are classified as Investments on the Consolidated Balance Sheets.
+As of December 31, 2021, 2020 and 2019 the Association had \$3,756, \$3,950 and, \$5,010 respectively, in Rural America Bonds.

-Effective December 31, 2018, the FCA concluded each pilot program approved as part of the Investment in Rural America Bonds program.
+Effective December 31, 2014, the FCA concluded each pilot program approved as part of the Investment in Rural America Bonds program.
 Institutions participating in such programs may continue to hold its investment through the maturity dates of the investments, provided the institution continues to meet all approval conditions.
 Although the pilot programs have concluded, the FCA can consider future requests on a case-by-case basis.